alexpls/interview-questions/README.md

     - What are some of its benefits/disadvantages?
     - Is there a circumstance where you'd choose not to use node.js?
     - Have you ever run into "callback hell" while using node.js?
 How would you avoid it?

 - What is Typescript?
-How does it relate to Javascript?
+    - How does it relate to Javascript?
+    - What kind of features does it offer that might make codebase management easier?

 - What are some new browser web APIs you're excited about using?
     - What about HTML5 elements you've used?